ekunemmanuel/todo-api/README.md

 ## Introduction

 The Todo API is a basic REST API built with Nitro.
-It provides endpoints for interacting with tasks.
+It provides endpoints for interacting with tasks, with support for both in-memory storage (v1) and Firebase (v2).
 This README outlines the available routes and how to get started with the API.

 ## API Endpoints